Michaela000/EPICHAD/_sources/index.md

 ## What's all this now?

 At this point you might ask yourself what EPICHAD actually stands for.
 Well, it means "EPIlepsy in CHildren and ADults".
-As part of a module in our Masters programm, we worked for the very first time with open source EEG data.
+As part of a module in our Masters programm, we got an insight for the very first time in a typical workflow with EEG data.
 Here on this website we present you our progresses and results of the project.